meisitala/bst692people2020/README.md

 ```
 Don't foret the `#' @export line`.

+4a.
+Speculate about what is the lie.
 5. Save the file
 6. Stage the file
 7. Commit the file
 8. Push the branch

 ## Part 2
-1. Modify you function so it include other information needed for making the documentation
+1. Modify your function so it include other information needed for making the documentation

 ```
 #' The aboutRay Function